ehs4nnn/MAC-Changer/README.md

                 "                                About Creater                                 "
-                        My name is Ehsan, I'm 18 Years Old, I Live In Soran On Kurdistan Which Is A Part And Region Of Iraq, I'm A Ethical Hacker And Cyber Security Reasercher, And Also I'm A Programmer And Web Designer And Web Developer :)
+                        My name is Ehsan, I'm 18 Years Old, I Live In Soran in Kurdistan Which Is A Part And Region Of Iraq, I'm A Ethical Hacker And Cyber Security Reasercher, And Also I'm A Programmer And Web Designer And Web Developer :)